rpeszek/notes-milewski-ctfp-hs/README.md

 # notes-milewski-ctfp-hs

-I am re-reading Bartosz Milewski's excellent book [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
+I am rereading Bartosz Milewski's excellent book [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

 This project will contain code examples and (incomplete but focused) notes from reading this book in